sametz/nmrmint/docs/source/tutorial.rst

 * **#B:** 1
 * **Vcentr:** 3.05

-Check that ""#C" and ""#D" are 0, and leave width as 0.5.
+Check that "#C" and "#D" are 0, and leave width as 0.5.
 Note that you must commit a change in an entry (by hitting the Return/Enter or Tab keys, or by clicking on a different entry) in order for a change to take effect.
 You should see the following subspectrum simulation as the top plot:

 .. image:: _static/first_signal.png

 nmrmint selects an appropriate expansion for the subspectrum plot for you.

 The bottom plot is the total spectrum simulation.
-Currently there is only a simulated TMS peak, integrating to 0.05 H. To add the subspectrum to the total spectrum, click on the Add to Spectrum button, which acts as a toggle (a red button background indicates the subspectrum is not added to the total spectrum, and a green background indicates that it is.)
-Go ahead and toggle it a few times, and then leave it in the green 'added' state.
+It's currently blank, except for a simulated TMS peak integrating to 0.05 H. To add the subspectrum to the total spectrum, click on the Add to Spectrum button, which acts as a toggle (a red button background indicates the subspectrum is not added to the total spectrum, and a green background indicates that it is.) [#]_ Go ahead and toggle it a few times, and then leave it in the green 'added' state.

 .. image:: _static/first_total_spectrum.png